Happel's question, Han's conjecture and $\tau$-Hochschild (co)homology: Algebras of infinite + and infinite co+ global dimension

 \begin{exam} Let $\Lambda_q=k\{x,y\}/\langle x^2, yx+qxy, y^2\rangle$ for $q$ not a root of unity.
 Note that $\Lambda_q$ is local non trivial, then it is of infinite global dimension.
 In \cite{BUCHWEITZGREENMADSENSOLBERG2005} it is shown that the algebra $\Lambda_q$ is a negative answer to Happel's question.

 More precisely, in degrees $0$, $1$ and $2$ the dimensions of $\HHH^*(\Lambda_q)$ are respectively $2$, $2$ and $1$, see \cite{BUCHWEITZGREENMADSENSOLBERG2005}.
 In greater degrees it vanishes.

-However $\Lambda_q$ is a positive answer to $\tau$-Happel's question, as any non trivial local algebra is, see Proposition \ref{local are positive tau H q}.
+However $\Lambda_q$ is a positive answer to the $\tau$ version of Happel's question, as any non trivial local algebra is, see Proposition \ref{local are positive tau H q}.
 In the sequel, we compute the dimensions of the $\tau$-Hochschild cohomology spaces of $\Lambda_q$.

 Let $u$ be the unique vertex of the quiver $Q$ with two loops $x$ and $y$.

 Henceforth we will replace $A_n(\Lambda)$ (resp. $B_n(\Lambda)$) by $A_n$ (resp. $B_n$).
 From \cite{BUCHWEITZGREENMADSENSOLBERG2005} we have $\dim_k\ \Tor_n^{\Lambda_q}(k_u,{}_uk)= n+1,$ then